sindreeio/TDT4250Project/README.md

 ## About The Project
 This project is part of the course TDT4250 - Advanced Software Design in 2020 at NTNU.
-Our task was to build a DSL that is usable in the Eclipse IDE by using frameworks such as Xtext, Sirius or EMF Forms.
+Our task was to build a DSL that is usable in Eclipse by using frameworks such as Xtext, Sirius or EMF Forms.
 We decided to collect data from Vinmonopolet's API and create a model with Ecore.
 In addition we decided to add a model for recipes to connect some of the products from Vinmonopolet to a specific meal.
 By implementing a transformation for the API, we were able to import and view the data by using EMF.
 The user interface is created with Sirius and can be installed into Eclipse.